Explainer: How impeachment works and why Trump is unlikely to be removed

 What happens next and why is Trump unlikely to be removedfrom office?

-The founders of the United States feared presidents abusingtheir powers, so they included in the Constitution a process forremoving one from office.
+The founders of the United States feared presidents abusing their powers, so they included in the Constitution a process for removing one from office.

-High crimes and misdemeanors have historically encompassedcorruption and abuses of the public trust, as opposed to indictable violations of criminal statutes.
+High crimes and misdemeanors have historically encompassed corruption and abuses of the public trust, as opposed to indictable violations of criminal statutes.

-No president has ever been removed as a direct result ofimpeachment.
-One, Richard Nixon, resigned before he couldbe removed.
-Two, Andrew Johnson and Bill Clinton, were impeachedby the House but not convicted by the Senate.
+No president has ever been removed as a direct result of impeachment.
+One, Richard Nixon, resigned before he could be removed.
+Two, Andrew Johnson and Bill Clinton, were impeached by the House but not convicted by the Senate.

-Impeachment begins in the House, the lower chamber, whichdebates and votes on whether to bring charges against thepresident via approval of an impeachment resolution, or”articles of impeachment,” by a simple majority of the body’smembers.
+Impeachment begins in the House, the lower chamber, which debates and votes on whether to bring charges against the president via approval of an impeachment resolution, or “articles of impeachment,” by a simple majority of the body’s members.

-The Constitution gives House leaders wide latitude indeciding how to conduct impeachment proceedings, legal expertssaid.
+The Constitution gives House leaders wide latitude in deciding how to conduct impeachment proceedings, legal experts said.

 The House Intelligence Committee investigated whether Trump abused his power to pressure Ukraine to open probes that would benefit him politically, holding weeks of closed-door testimony and televised hearings before issuing a formal evidence report.